-

 Mandatory Notice of Layoff, Job Search, and Efficiency Q. J. Econ.
 (IF 11.1) Pub Date : 2024-10-04 Jonas Cederlöf, Peter Fredriksson, Arash Nekoei, David Seim

-In all OECD countries, Mandatory Notice (MN) policies require firms to inform workers in advance of a layoff.
-In our theoretical framework, MN helps workers avoid unemployment and find better jobs by encouraging workers to search for a new job while still employed, thereby increasing future production.
+In all OECD countries, mandatory notice (MN) policies require firms to inform workers in advance of a layoff.
+In our theoretical framework, MN helps workers avoid unemployment and find better jobs by encouraging them to search for a new job while still employed, thereby increasing future production.
 The magnitude of this production gain depends on the relative effectiveness of search while employed

 -